School Meals at The Whitchurch CE Federation

 Children may choose one main meal option and one dessert option.

 Water, milk and fruit juice are offered daily.

 Chartwells can cater for special diets - for information on allergens and special diets please see the links below.

 Paying for School Meals

-Meals are available to our nursery children at a cost of £1.90 per day.
-Meals should be paid for using our online Arbor payments system (please contact the Infant Academy if you do not know your login details).
-Alternatively you may pay in cash or by cheque (payable to Whitchurch CE Infant & Nursery Academy) but the payment must be placed in a sealed, named envelope.
+Meals are available to our nursery children at a cost of £1.75 per day.
+Meals should be paid for using ParentPay.
+Please contact the Infant Academy if you have not yet registered for ParentPay.

 If you have a child in Reception, Year 1 or Year 2 your child can have a school meal every day for free under the Government’s Universal Infant Free School Meal Scheme.